HL7/fhir-exchange-routing-ig/input/pages/security.md

 <p></p>

 ### Pass-Through Security
-The Pass-Through Security approach described below supports the implementation guide's passive intermediary model.
+The Pass-Through Security approach defines the interaction between the initiator and the destination, with minimal involvement of the intermediary.
+As described below, it supports this implementation guide’s passive intermediary model.
 It may also be suitable for other models where the intermediary plays a more active role in serving or modifying the returned content.
 - Note: Additional security models may be defined in future versions of this IG as needed to support expanded intermediary roles

 #### Transport Security